-Alex Chilvers is an Australian composer based in Sydney.
-He is currently completing his PhD under the supervision of Michael Smetanin at the Sydney Conservatorium of Music, where he also teaches.
-Chilvers' music and his research explore the relationship between centuries-old musical traditions and contemporary approaches to composition – particularly in Poland, where he recently traveled to study with the composer Aleksander Lasoń.
+Alex Chilvers is an Australian music composer, researcher, and educator based in Sydney.
+He completed his PhD under the supervision of Michael Smetanin at the Sydney Conservatorium of Music, where he currently teaches.
+Chilvers' music and his research explore the relationship between centuries-old musical traditions and contemporary approaches to composition — particularly in Poland, where he has studied with the composer Aleksander Lasoń.

 Prior to studying music composition, Chilvers gained an undergraduate degree in information technology and worked within the Music, Sound and Performance Lab.
 His inclination towards algorithmic problem-solving and his interest in human perception continue to feed his creativity.
 His works have been performed by a number of emerging and established ensembles and he has collaborated with a range of performers.
 These include Adelaide's Soundstream Collective, the Tasmanian Symphony Orchestra, and the Polish New Music Orchestra (Orkiestra Muzyki Nowej), keyboardist Stephanie McCallum, violinist Ole Böhn, percussionist David Lockeridge, and harpsichordist Anthony Abouhamad.